| Clinical Programs: Civil Rights Clinic

 The Civil Rights Clinic (CRC) is an intensive, year-long litigation program in which students represent clients in civil rights cases in federal court under the supervision of clinic faculty.
 Students also participate in a seminar designed to help them develop their litigation skills and understanding of the law, as well as the political and social contexts of civil rights litigation.
 In both the casework and seminar components of the CRC, we emphasize the development of analytical and writing skills, an appreciation of the importance of fact development and case theory, the need to be consistently self-conscious and self-critical about strategic decisions made throughout the course of litigation, and a sense of responsibility about the capacity of the law and legal institutions to do justice.
 Our goal is to graduate compassionate and rigorous attorneys who are committed to resolving legal problems effectively and responsibly.

-CRC students handle their cases under the supervision of Professor Laura Rovner and Visiting Lecturer Lisa Graybill.
-Currently, the focus of the CRC’s is on the constitutionality of the conditions in which federal and state prisoners are held, including issues such as indefinite solitary confinement, freedom of expression, the free exercise of religion, and due process, although any kind of civil rights or civil liberties matter may be on our docket.
+CRC students handle their cases under the supervision of Professor Laura Rovner, Professor Lindsey Webb, and fellow Nicole Godfrey.
+Currently, the focus of the CRC docket is on the constitutionality of the conditions in which federal and state prisoners are held, including issues such as access to adequate medical care, freedom of expression, and the free exercise of religion, although any kind of civil rights or civil liberties matter may be on our docket.
 Representative CRC cases may be found here.

 Our students are responsible for their clients and cases and handle all aspects of the litigation.
 The cases are relatively complex and students work on them in teams.
 The students working on each case meet at least once each week for a formal supervision conference with clinic faculty, and typically meet more frequently, depending on case needs.
 While a particular case may not present the opportunity to engage in all of the following tasks, each student will handle many of them: interviewing and counseling clients, development of case theory, drafting pleadings, conducting discovery (including taking and defending depositions), working with expert witnesses, negotiating settlements, appearances at pretrial conferences and motions hearings, and conducting trials.